dancmartin11/untamed-club-website/README.md

 - Images missing: ensure files are in `public/images` and referenced as `/images/...`
 - MongoDB connection: verify `MONGODB_URI`, IP allowlist, user credentials
 - SendGrid: Single Sender verified and correct API key; DNS auth optional but improves deliverability
+- Apparel images not loading: verify all 9 product images are in `public/images/`

 ## 📊 API Endpoints